-♦ No Change / No Update = ← Declining / Not on Target = Improving / On Target = $\blacksquare$
+✓ No Change / No Update = ←> Declining / Not on Target = Improving / On Target = $\mathbf{1}$

-Table F: Creating Safe and Sustainable Communities
+Table F : Creating Safe and Sustainable Communities

 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS27: Community Health & Safety Air Quality - harmful emissions measured in the Air Quality Management Areas (AQMAs) Reduce emissions - nitrogen dioxide annual mean.
 As reported in Corporate Plan - figure in micrograms per m3 for 2010 will be used as the baseline figure (34) Current Performance: 5 AQMA's in Rotherham.
-Based on annual a Rotherhams automatic monitoring sites in 201 per m3.
-Increase from 2010 baseline (34) previous years figure (40).
+Based on annual average (mean) of Rotherhams automatic monitoring sites in 2019 = 35 microgran per m3.
+Increase from 2010 baseline (34) but a fall from previo years' figure (38).
 5 AQMA's in Rotherham.
-Based on annual average (mean) of Rotherhams automatic monitoring sites in 2018 = 38 micrograms per m3.
-Increase from 2010 baseline (34) but a fall from previous years figure (40). + CS27: Community Health & Safety CO2 emissions Reduction in CO2 emissions per head - see Policy CS30 Performance shown in CS30 Current Performance: Ŋ See Renewable Energy Policy CS30 0 CS28: Sustainable Design Density of completed dwellings - % completed at <30, 30 to 50, >50 dwellings per hectare Avoid development of less than 30 dph See also Policy CS7 Housing Mix and Affordability Current Performance: 2017/18: <30 = 24.4%, 30 to 50 = 61.2%, >50 = 14.4% (little change in number/percentage built at lower density <3 dph but increase in higher density development) 7/18: <30 = 24.4%, 30 to 50 = 61.2%, >50 = 14.4% change in number/percentage built at lower density <30 dph but increase in higher density development) CS28: Sustainable Design Housing Quality - Building for Life assessments Increase proportion of new builds reaching standards against the Building for Life Criteria MHCLG Core output indicator - Assessment of new developments against the standards
+Based on annual average (mean) of Rotherhams automatic monitoring sites in 2019 = 35 micrograms per m3.
+Increase from 2010 baseline (34) but a fall from previous years' figure (38). ÷ CS27: Community Health & Safety CO2 emissions Reduction in CO2 emissions per head - see Policy CS30 Performance shown in CS30 Current Performance: See Renewable Energy Policy CS30 CS28: Sustainable Design Density of completed dwellings - % completed at <30, 30 to 50, >50 dwellings per hectare Avoid development of less than 30 dph See also Policy CS7 Housing Mix and Affordability Current Performance: 2018/19:<30 = 25.8%, 30 to 50 = 60.4%, >50 overall change from previous year) 2018/19:<30 = 25.8%, 30 to 50 = 60.4%, >50 = 13.8% (little overall change from previous year) \$ CS28: Sustainable Design Housing Quality - Building for Life assessments Increase proportion of new builds reaching standards against the Building for Life Criteria Government Core output indicator - Assessment of new developments against the standards

 POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: BFL20 now discontinued.
-BFL13 purely for pre-app discussion applica BFL20 now discontinued.
-BFL12 traffic light system introduced purely for pre-app discussions (unable to monitor actual applications). \$ CS28: Sustainable Design Percentage of non residential floorspace (schemes including at least 500m2 floorspace) granted planning permission that achieves or exceeds the required levels against BREEAM.
-Increase the number of developments that meet the standard Assessment of new developments against the standards Current Performance: Schemes not always assessed / I Schemes not always assessed / not enforced.
-Consider removing / replacing this indicator in future reports. \$ CS29: Community and Social Facilities Monitoring indicator(s) to be c future could assess the I Monitoring indicator(s) to be determined.
+BFL12 tra for pre-app discussions (unable 0 now discontinued.
+BFL12 traffic light system introduced purely pre-app discussions (unable to monitor actual applications). \$ CS28: Sustainable Design Percentage of non residential floorspace (schemes including at least 500m2 floorspace) granted planning permission that achieves or exceeds the required levels against BREEAM.
+Increase the number of developments that meet the standard Assessment of new developments against the standards Current Performance: Schemes not always assessed / not enforced.
+Consider removing / replacing this indicator in future reports. ot enforced.
+Consider removing / or in future reports. \$ CS29: Community and Social Facilities Monitoring indicator(s) to be dete could assess the nur Monitoring indicator(s) to be determined.
 Interim Guidance / Briefing Note prepared.
-In the future could assess the number of applications submitted and lost to other uses. riefing Note prepared.
-In the and lost to other uses.
-CS30: Low Carbon and Renewable Energy Generation Renewable energy generation in the year Increase renewable energy generation year on year in the borough (36Mw by 2021).
-MHCLG Core output indicator Current Performance: Large scale: 70Mw already gran on target), a large increase du Firth Rixson works Templeborou 41N arge scale: 70Mw already granted (not all in operation but well on target), a large increase due to the new Biomass plant at irth Rixson works Templeborough now in operation (output of 41Mw) ← Small scale: 5,333 installations the borough in period Apr 201 to September 2014.
-[3 Small scale: 5,333 installations of photovoltaic (solar) across the borough in period Apr 2010 to June 2018, up from 3,767 to September 2014.
-[Source: Dep for BEIS]
+In the future could assess the number of applications submitted and lost to other uses. ng Note prepared.
+In the future CS30: Low Carbon and Renewable Energy Generation Renewable energy generation in the year Increase renewable energy generation year on year in the borough (36Mw by 2021).
+Government Core output indicator Current Performance: Large scale: 70Mw already granted (not all in operation but well on target), a large increase due to the new Biomass plant at the former Firth Rixson works Templeborough now in operation (output of 41Mw) Small scale: 5,407 installations of photovoltaic (solar) across the borough in period Apr 2010 to Mar 2019, up from 3,767 to September 2014.
+[Source: Dep for BEIS] d (not all in operation but well on e new Biomass plant at the former igh now in operation (output of lw) f photovoltaic (solar) across the o Mar 2019, up from 3,767 to ource: Dep for BEIS] ÷